-The Hang Seng Index (HSI) is an arithmetically weighted index that tracks the performance of selected stocks on the Hong Kong Stock Exchange.
-It serves as a vital indicator of the overall market performance in Hong Kong.
+The Hang Seng Index (HSI) is an arithmetically weighted index that represents the performance of selected stocks on the Hong Kong Stock Exchange (HKEX).

 The Hang Seng Index (HSI) is an arithmetically weighted index that represents the performance of selected stocks on the Hong Kong Stock Exchange (HKEX).
 Initially comprising 33 stocks due to the lucky connotation of the number in Chinese culture, it now includes 49 constituent stocks.